 Once the cause and manner of death are determined, a death certificate is issued.

 In an effort to improve the system of death investigation, DeKalb County transitioned from a coroner system to a medical examiner system through a referendum.
-The change was initiated by a DeKalb County Grand Jury in 1978 and then approved by voters in 1980.
+The change was initiated by a DeKalb County Grand Jury in 1978 and approved by voters in 1980.
 DeKalb County became the second county in the State of Georgia to abolish the office of the coroner and adopt the appointed office of the Medical Examiner.
 Fulton County was the first, followed by Cobb and Gwinnett.

 The Medical Examiner serves the community by utilizing the knowledge of forensic science and medicine to investigate deaths that constitute a concern to the health and safety of the public.
 There are a variety of reasons why an accurate determination of cause and manner of death are important: